Skip to main content

 Preset JWT

-Select the Koverse KDP Dataset which is a Dataiku custom dataset for reading and writing data to KDP.
+Select the Koverse Dataset which is a Dataiku custom dataset for reading and writing data to Koverse.

 Select Dataset